hazelcast/hazelcast-python-client/docs/client_connection_strategy.rst

 Configuring Client Connection Retry
 -----------------------------------

-When the client is disconnected from the cluster, it searches for new connections to reconnect.
-You can configure the frequency of the reconnection attempts and client shutdown behavior using the argumentes below.
+When the client is disconnected from the cluster or trying to connect to a one for the first time, it searches for new connections.
+You can configure the frequency of the connection attempts and the client shutdown behavior using the arguments below.

 .. code:: python